TruebitProtocol/interactive-coin-offerings/README.md

 The transition between the first and second stage is termed the “withdrawal lock.”
 In the second stage, submissions are still allowed, but all active bids are committed for the duration of the sale.
 Withdrawing ETH refunds are only allowed if the participant has a minimal bid, meaning their personal cap is less than the total sale valuation — in other words, excluded from the sale.
 These withdrawals receive complete refunds because their contributions have no effect on the sale.
 After the withdrawal lock, the total sale valuation will monotonically increase, meaning it can only stay the same or increase.

 ![alt text](./photos/IICOTable.png)

-**DISCLAIMER:** As always, please ensure you review this code thoroughly for your team's use.
-We strive to make our code as solid, clean, and well documented as possible but will not accept liability for unforeseen circumstances in which value is lost or stolen.
-This includes but not limited to any inability to meet signature requirements to move funds, loss of private keys, transactions you deem unauthorized from an owner's account, etc. The library code has been thoroughly tested by our team and believe it to be suitable enough to be posted in our open source repository, however, you are still responsible for its implementation and security in your smart contract.
-Please use your best judgment.
-Please [let us know immediately](https://majoolr.io \"Majoolr website\") if you have discovered any issues or vulnerabilities with this library.

 ## Implementation Details